Introduction to Adobe Photoshop For Free

 For students and teachers, Adobe Photoshop software offers introductory pricing of $19.99 per month for a year, and $29.99 after that, for a subscription that provides access to all apps in the creative suite, including Photoshop.
 For schools and universities, there are plans based on named users and devices.
 Named-user license for a single app is $14 per month, and for the complete creative suite is $34.99 per month.
 Device-based licenses are $299.88 per year for the complete creative suite or $155.88 per year for one app.

-Now that you know that Adobe Photoshop, the most widely used photo editing, and graphic design software is not free, it can either be within your reach or too expensive for you.
+Now that you know that Adobe Photoshop software, the most widely used photo editing, and graphic design software is not free, Adobe Photoshop software can either be within your reach or too expensive for you.

 If it is the latter, here are the alternatives you can look at, to give your images that professional touch, or to use as your primary work platform, depending on who you are.